 Charges Warning: Reverse Charge International calls from Mexico cost a small fortune for the person receiving the charge, so if you need to make one, find a phone that accepts incoming calls and give the people you want to talk with the number you are dialing from so they can call you back on it.

-Stop-by at any kiosk selling confectionery, cigarettes, newspapers, etc. You'll find these on street corners, bus stations, airports, etc. Some convenience stores (e.g. "Oxxo" also stock them) and you may even find that your hotel's kiosk or convenience store has them as well.
+To use these, stop-by at any kiosk selling confectionery, cigarettes, newspapers, etc. You'll find these on street corners, bus stations, airports, etc. Some convenience stores (e.g. "Oxxo" also stock them) and you may even find that your hotel's kiosk or convenience store has them as well.
 They are not usually advertised, you will have to ask the store-keeper for them.

 When you dial the access number, a voice will give you the option of choosing the language you want—all main languages are available including Spanish, English, French, German, Italian.
 Some also offer Japanese and Russian.